 The preview section provides quick access to objects that require attention as well as the most frequently-viewed objects.
 This section should always be contextually-relevant to the user’s needs.
 Instead of providing previews of all customers, for example, in this example it is more useful for the user to see only recent customers.

 The facets provide a menu that contains links to every object in the app.
-This section will always be placed at the bottom of the overview pattern.
+This section will always be placed at the bottom of the overview page.